arma-events/docs/src/de/communities.md

 The **unique-ID** is a string with 32 or less web-safe characters that has to be unique on our platform.
 The availability of the unique-ID is checked every time you try to change it.
 The unique-ID is mostly used in URLs.
 In all other cases the display name is shown.

 The **tag** of your community is a string that is 10 or less characters long.
+It's currently not used but will be in the future.

 ![Community Name Types](../images/community-name-types.png "Community Name Types")